OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

 \min_{x\in\mathcal{X}}\ f(x;z)\triangleq\mathbb{E}_{\xi\sim\mathcal{D}}[f(x;\xi)~|~Z=z]
 $$

+* Distributionally robust optimization<d-cite key="kuhn2024distributionally"></d-cite>

+$$
+\min_{x\in\mathcal{X}}\sup_{\mathcal{D}\in U_r(Q)} \triangleq\mathbb{E}_{\xi\sim \mathcal{D}}[f(x;\xi)],
+$$
+where $U_r(Q)$ refers to an uncertainty set that contains a family of distributions around a nominal distribution $Q$ measured by some distance between probability distribution of radious $r$.

 ### Landscape Analysis

   Since most deep learning problems are nonconvex, a vast amount of literature focus on finding a (generalized) stationary point of the original optimization problem, but the practice often showed that one could find global optimality for various structured nonconvex problems efficiently.
-In fact there is a line of research tailored for the global landscape of neural network training<d-cite key="sun2020global"></d-cite>, e.g., the interpolation condition holds for some overparameterized neural networks.
+In fact there is a line of research tailored for the global landscape of structured nonconvex optimization, for example neural network training<d-cite key="sun2020global"></d-cite>, e.g., the interpolation condition holds for some overparameterized neural networks.

-  Regarding such mismatch between theory and practice, one reason may be the coarse assumptions we applied in the theoretical analysis which cannot effectively characterize the landscape of objectives.
+  One potential reason behind such a mismatch between theory and practice, one reason may be the coarse assumptions we applied in the theoretical analysis, which cannot effectively characterize the landscape of objectives.
 Here we briefly summarize a few structures arising in recent works, which try to mix the gap between practice and theory:
+  - *Hidden convexity* says that the original nonconvex optimization problem might admit a convex reformulation via a variable change.
+It appears in operations research <d-cite key="chen2024efficient"></d-cite><d-cite key="chen2023network"></d-cite>, reinforcement learning <d-cite key="zhang2020variational"></d-cite>, control <d-cite key="anderson2019system"></d-cite>.
+Despite that the concrete transformation function is unknown, one could still solve the problem to global optimality efficiently <d-cite key="fatkhullin2023stochastic"></d-cite> with $\mathcal{O}(\epsilon^{-3})$ complexity for hidden convex case and $\mathcal{O}(\epsilon^{-1})$ complexity for hidden strongly convex case.
+In the hidden convex case, one could further achieve $\mathcal{O}(\epsilon^{-2})$ complexity in the hidden convex case via mirror stochastic gradient <d-cite key="chen2024efficient"></d-cite> or variance reduction <d-cite key="zhang2021convergence"></d-cite>.
+  - Another stream considers *Polyak-Łojasiewicz* (PL) or *Kurdyka-Łojasiewicz* (KL) type of conditions, or other gradient dominance conditions <d-cite key="karimi2016linear"></d-cite>.
+Such conditions imply that the (generalized) gradient norm could upper bound the optimality gap, implying that any (generalized) stationary point are also global optimal.
+However, establishing hidden convexity, PL, or KL condition is usually done in a case-by-case manner and could be challenging.
+See <d-cite key="chen2024landscape"></d-cite> for some examples about KL conditions in finite horizon MDP with general state and action and its applications in operations and control.

-  - With numerical experiments disclosing uncommon structure in functions, some works proposed new assumptions which drive the algorithm design and corresponding theoretical analysis, which in turn reveals acceleration in empirical findings.
+  - With numerical experiments disclosing structures in objective functions, some works proposed new assumptions which drive the algorithm design and corresponding theoretical analysis, which in turn reveals acceleration in empirical findings.
 For example, <d-cite key="zhang2019gradient"></d-cite> introduced the *relaxed smoothness assumption* (or $(L_0, L_1)$-smoothness) inspired by empirical observations on deep neural networks, and proposed a clipping-based first-order algorithm which enjoys both theoretical and practical outperformance.

     Another noteworthy work is <d-cite key="zhang2020adaptive"></d-cite>, which verified the ubiquity of *heavy-tailed noise* in stochastic gradients in neural network training practices, such evidence drove them to revise SGD and incorporate strategies like clipping in the algorithm design, which also outperformed in numerical experiments.
 The above two works, along with their more practical assumptions, inspired many follow-up works, evidented by their high citations according to Google Scholar<d-cite key="zhang2019citation"></d-cite><d-cite key="zhang2020citation"></d-cite>.

-  - *Hidden convexity* says that the original nonconvex optimization problem might admit a convex reformulation via a variable change.
-It appears in operations research [Reference], reinforcement learning [reference], control [reference].
-Despite that the concrete transformation function is unknown, one could still solve the problem to global optimality efficiently.
-  - Another stream considers *Polyak-Łojasiewicz* (PL) or *Kurdyka-Łojasiewicz* (KL) type of conditions [Reference].
-Such conditions imply that the (generalized) gradient norm could upper bound the optimality gap, implying that any (generalized) stationary point are also global optimal.
-However, establishing hidden convexity, PL, or KL condition is usually done in a case-by-case manner and could be challenging.
-See [Reference] for some examples.
+### Unified Lower Bounds
+For lower bounds, we adapt the so-called optimization-based lower bounds proved via zero-chain techniques <d-cite key="nesterov2013introductory"></d-cite>.
+The narrative of such lower bounds admits the following form: For any given accuracy $\epsilon>0$, there exists a hard instance $f:\mathbb{R}^{d_\epsilon}\rightarrow\mathbb{R}$ in the function class $\mathcal{F}$, where the dimension $d_\epsilon$ depends on the accuracy $\epsilon>0$, such that it takes at least $\mathrm{poly}(\epsilon^{-1})$ number of oracles to find an $\epsilon$-optimal solution or $\epsilon$-stationary point.
+Note that the dimension $d_\epsilon$ depends on the accuracy, particularly $d_\epsilon$ increases as $\epsilon$ decreases.
+Note that such a lower bound does not hold for a function class with a given dimension $d$, which is independent of the accuracy.
+In other words, for a $d$-dimension function classes and a given accuracy $\epsilon>0$, the upper bounds on the complexity of first-order methods given in the tables still hold, yet the lower bounds do not, which could lead to a mismatch between upper and lower bounds.
+This leads to a fundamental question: how to prove lower bounds of first-order methods for any given $d$-dimensional function classes.

+Such a question has been partially addressed for stochastic optimization using the statistical and information theoretic-based lower bounds.
+For instance, for stochastic convex optimization, \citep{agarwal2009information} shows that  for any given $d$-dimensional Lipschitz continuous convex function class and any $\epsilon>0$, it takes at least $\mathcal{O}(\sqrt{d} \epsilon^{-2})$ number of gradient oracles to find an $\epsilon$-optimal solution.
+Such information-theoretic lower bounds admits explicit dependence on the problem dimension.
+In addition, even ignoring dimension dependence, the dependence on the accuracy matches the upper bounds of stochastic gradient descent.
+Thus such a lower bound addresses the aforementioned question for stochastic convex optimization.
+Yet, it raises another interesting observation, i.e., the obtained lower bounds  $\mathcal{O}(d\epsilon^{-2})$~\citep{agarwal2009information} is larger than the upper bounds $\mathcal{O}(\epsilon^{-2})$~\citep{nemirovski2009robust}.
+This is of course not a conflict as the two papers make different assumptions.
+Yet, it would be interesting to ask, if first-order methods such as mirror descent are really dimension independent or is it the case that existing optimization literature is treating some dimension dependent parameters as dimension independent ones.

+To summarize, there needs a more precise characterization of lower bounds for given $d$-dimensional function classes and there requires a better understanding on the dimension dependence in the upper bounds of first-order methods.

 ### Beyond Classical Oracle Model
-  Also regarding the oracle complexity model, because it mainly focuses on hard instances in the function class which may be far from practical instances, possibly the derived complexities may be such conservative and vacuous that they may not match the practice well, as the figure below illustrated.
+  Regarding the oracle complexity model, because it mainly focuses on hard instances in the function class which may be far from practical instances, possibly the derived complexities may be such conservative and vacuous that they may not match the practice well, as the figure below illustrated.

   {% include figure.liquid path="assets/img/2024-04-28-opt-summary/practice_gap.png" class="img-fluid" %}